 - Carry out on-going assessment of contracts which have the highest risk of modern slavery

-- To include a Modern Slavery Act clause in our standard terms and conditions
+- include a Modern Slavery Act clause in our standard terms and conditions.

-Signed on behalf of LPT by Sarah Willis, Director of HR and OD
+Signed on behalf of LPT by Sarah Willis, Director of Human Resources and Organisational Development